skip to content

 What happens when my child turns 18?

 A child support assessment can be extended to the end of the school year if the child is attending secondary school when they turn 18.
-A request to extend the assessment must be made before the child turns 18, or the amount of Family Tax Benefit Part A payable for the adult child may be reduced.
+A request to extend the assessment must be made when the child is 17, or the amount of Family Tax Benefit Part A payable for the adult child may be reduced.

 Adult child maintenance